 Greening of crop care

 An important part of making agriculture more sustainable is the greening of crop care, specifically the use of crop protection products.
-To a large extent this will be driven by the European Green Deal, to which the Netherlands has also committed.
-Within the European Green Deal five focus areas have been identified: Ensuring healthy, affordable and sustainable food for Europeans, Tackling climate change, Protecting the environment and biodiversity, Fair economic returns throughout the food chain and More organic farming.
-The Farm to Fork strategy is an important cornerstone of this Green Deal.
-Specifically for crop protection, Farm to Fork has the following goals: the use and risk of crop protection products should be reduced by 50 percent by 2030.
-In addition, the use of more hazardous crop protection products must be reduced by 50 percent.
-Another Farm to Fork goal is to have organic farming on 25 percent of all farmland by 2030.
-In addition, Farm to Fork has goals in the areas of nutrient surplus and antimicrobial resistance.
-There have been many and varied reactions to the objectives.
-The strategy has not yet been determined and the elaboration of the objectives per country is still unknown.
-This will be the subject of further extensive discussions in the member states and the European Parliament.
+To a large extent this will be driven by the European ambitions, to which the Netherlands has also committed.
+These ambitions contains five focus areas: Ensuring healthy, affordable and sustainable food for Europeans, Tackling climate change, Protecting the environment and biodiversity, Fair economic returns throughout the food chain and More organic farming.
+Specifically for crop protection there are several ambitions: the use and risk of crop protection products should be reduced by 50 percent by 2030.
+In addition, the use of more hazardous crop protection products should be reduced by 50 percent.
+Another ambition is to have organic farming on 25 percent of all farmland by 2030.
+These ambitions were forming the Farm to Fork strategy, which didn’t reach a consensus.
+Currently, new policy is created to cover these ambitions and to which the memberstates need to comply and which needs to be put in national action plans.

 Crop protection